-The emergence of increasing road congestion in recent years has underlined the need to provide an enhanced level of public transport provision to provide an alternative to carbased commuting.
-Congestion is a challenge that must be addressed by the transport system in a context where significant population growth, and associated economic activity and social, cultural and recreational activity is being planned for.
+The emergence of increasing road congestion in recent years has underlined the need to deliver an enhanced level of public transport to provide an alternative to car-based commuting.
+Congestion is a challenge that must be addressed by the transport system in a context where significant population growth, and associated economic, social, cultural and recreational activity is being planned for.